 King Hamad approved this extension of a national holiday in 1999.
-People of Bahrain celebrate these two days with the essence of patriotism.
+The people of Bahrain celebrate these two days with the essence of patriotism.
 They spend their time with family and friends.

-Throughout the country, firework exhibitions, competitions, musical festivals, Jet Sky race, and parades are held.
+Throughout the country, firework exhibitions, competitions, musical festivals, Jet Sky races, and parades are held.
 Food stalls are set up everywhere to entertain the people.

-At night, highways and avenues are decorated with lights in the shades of Bahrain flag which only adds to the beauty of this day.
+At night, highways and avenues are decorated with lights in the shades of the Bahrain flag, which only adds to this day’s beauty.

 Significance of Bahrain’s National Flag

-Bahrain’s flag is a two-coloured – white band on the left and red area on the right.
-There are five white triangles which are a symbol of the five pillars of Islam.
-This flag resembles with the Omani Flag but Oman’s Flag has purple colour instead of red and there are nine triangles on Omani Flag.
+Bahrain’s flag is a two-colored – white band on the left and a red area on the right.
+There are five white triangles, which are a symbol of the five pillars of Islam.
+This flag resembles the Omani Flag, but Oman’s Flag has purple color instead of red, and there are nine triangles on the Omani Flag.

 Tourist Points to Visit on Bahrain’s National Day

 Bahrain has a picturesque landscape and high-tech infrastructure.
-If you are in Bahrain, there a variety of amazing places that you should visit on Bahrain’s National Day.
+If you are in Bahrain, there are various amazing places that you should visit on Bahrain’s National Day.

-Also known as Bahrain Fort, “Qal’at Al-Bahrain is a famous archaeological monument.
-Archaeological exploration of this place has revealed many historic public and military structures which clearly depict the significance of this fort.
-Over 500 artefacts are there for you to explore.
+Also known as Bahrain Fort, “Qal’ at Al-Bahrain is a famous archaeological monument.
+Archaeological exploration of this place has revealed many historic public and military structures that are clearly dep of the fort’s significance.
+Over 500 artifacts are there for you to explore.
 You will also have access to an audio guide to help on your way to discovering this amazing place in Bahrain.